Have you ever wondered how to reduce or eliminate your living costs and live for free?

 So, How Do You Receive Free Rent in Exchange For House Sitting?

-There are many different ways that you can obtain house sitting assignments.
+There are many different ways that you can book in house sitting assignments.

 In our detailed post all about how to become a house sitter, we break down the exact steps that you need to take to start your house sitting journey, we have put a quick version below!

-We put together a really extensive review of favourite house sitting platforms to use here!
+We put together a really extensive review of favorite house-sitting platforms to use here!

-Sure, free rent is great, but you actually have to want to look after someone home and pets.
+Sure, free rent is great, but you actually have to want to look after someone’s home and pets.
 We find honesty is the best policy.